 All of these works are meant for use at the table yet all look great on a stand as well.
 First is Kyoto’s Tenmoku specialist and master par none Kimura Moriyasu (1935); his work is 10cm.tallx29.4cm.wide and is in perfect condition with a signed box, 170,000 yen.
 For the others please see the… More

 One extremely hard form to create is tiered/stacked stoneware boxes and as such not often seen.
 That hasn’t stopped Iga’s Hasu Yoshitaka from tackling the form and he’s rather well-known for them, in fact.
 Here’s smaller example in three tiers.
 Perfect condition with a… More

 It was very nice indeed to have Iga’s Tanimoto Yoh stop by today and show RYYG a few smaller works and also to talk about the finer points of vessels, especially guinomi.
-The tokkuri are 60,000 yen and 75,000 yen, the guinomi is 45,000 yen, including signed boxes and delivery.
+The tokkuri are all sold and 75,000 yen, the guinomi is 45,000 yen, including signed boxes and delivery.

 Please See in Description

 Hasu Yohitaka’s tableware is used by some of Japan’s most renowned restaurants–Tokyo Koju and Okuda–and hotels, here in Kyoto at the Ritz-Carlton’s sushi establishment.
 Rich emerald-tones and grooved textures make these plates a joy to us, and as Rosanjin said they… More